 With the acquisition of Tableau, Salesforce plans to empower its customers with data insights.
 Tableau integration will allow users to analyze big-data from an array of databases as well as from customer segmentation & their intent analysis.
 Additionally, customers will also be able to harness the benefits of impactful dashboard reporting as Tableau is a powerful & versatile business intelligence tool.

-The news follows Google's announcement to acquire Looker (on 6th June 2019).
+The news follows Google’s announcement to acquire Looker (on 6th June 2019).
 Looker is an analytics startup similar to Tableau that has raised more than $280 million.
-Google has invested $2.6 billion for gaining the right to assimilate the tool with its Google Cloud Platform & the acquisition will be completed later this year.
+For the right to integrate the tool with its Google Cloud Platform, Google paid $2.6 billion in the agreement, which will be completed this year.

 Shares of Tableau witnessed an upsurge by 35% & became worth $169.50, while those of Salesforce dropped by 5% to $156.43 in premarket trading.